zammo-ai/Zammo-Voice-Only-Web-Bot-Sample/README.md

 #### Feedback Companion

-When conducting research or surveys projects, this integration can be very useful for providing a way for participants to share feedback.
+When conducting research or survey projects, this integration can be very useful for providing a way for participants to share feedback.

-As speaking is faster than typing, it enables participants to go through more questions as they can do so hands-free, and from many devices (including their phones).
+As speaking is faster than typing, it enables participants to go through more questions as they can do so hands-free and from many devices (including their phones).

 #### Voice Assistant | IVR Prototype